 pin lsshows shows information from the cluster shared state or global pinset which is fully available in every peer.
 It shows which are the allocations and how the pin has been configured.
 For example:

-status. however, requests information about the status of each pin on each cluster peer, including whether that CID is PINNED on IPFS, or still PINNING, or errored for some reason:
+status. however, requests information about the status of each pin on each cluster peer allocated to it, including whether that CID is PINNED on IPFS, or still PINNING, or errored for some reason:

 In order to show this information, the

-status request must contact every of the peers (only the peers pinning something can return on what state that operation is).
+status request must contact every of the peers allocated to the pin (only the peers pinning something can tell on what state that operation is).
 Thus, the

 status request can be very expensive on clusters with many peers, but provides very useful information on the state of pin.
 Both commands take an optional